-If you spend time on social media, you’ve probably seen the flood of 10mm jokes.
+If you spend any time on social media, you’ve probably seen the continued rush of 10mm jokes.
 10mm bolts and nuts are the most common size on most automobiles, so naturally the sockets and wrenches will get lost the most.
 You literally cannot have too many 10mm’s.
 Sockets, Wrenches, odd size wrenches, etc.

 While 10mm is the most popular overall, specific cars often have a sizes common in their specific car.
 8mm is a common brake bleeder valve size, so 8mm wrenches are a good idea.
 Nearly every suspension and brake bolt on my Miata is 14 or 17mm, so I have a few extras of those as well.